Andreas Rimkus

-Andreas Rimkus (born 24 December 1962) is a German electrician and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2013.
+Andreas Rimkus (born 24 December 1962) is a German electrician and politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2013 to 2025.

 Political career

 Rimkus became a member of the Bundestag in the 2013 German federal election.
 In parliament, he was a member of the Committee on Transport and Digital Infrastructure from 2013 until 2017 before moving to the Committee on Economic Affairs and Energy in 2018.
-In this capacity, he serves as his parliamentary group's rapporteur on Germany's National Hydrogen Strategy.
+In this capacity, he served as his parliamentary group's rapporteur on Germany's National Hydrogen Strategy.

-In addition to his committee assignments, Rimkus is part of the German-Japanese Parliamentary Friendship Group and the German Parliamentary Friendship Group for relations with Belgium and Luxembourg.
+In addition to his committee assignments, Rimkus was part of the German-Japanese Parliamentary Friendship Group and the German Parliamentary Friendship Group for relations with Belgium and Luxembourg.

+In the 2021 German federal election he won a direct mandate in Düsseldorf II, where he stood in 2013 and 2017.

-Within the SPD parliamentary group, Rimkus belongs to the Parliamentary Left, a left-wing movement.
+Within the SPD parliamentary group, Rimkus belonged to the Parliamentary Left, a left-wing movement.

+In February 2024, Rimkus announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.